The Society produces a wide range of useful factsheets on managing and treating eczema which can be downloaded as PDF below.

 What Ciclosporin is, what effect is has on eczema, how it’s used and potential side effects.

-Examines how complementary medicine can be used to treat eczema.
+Examines how complementary therapies can be used to treat eczema.

 An explanation of emollients and how to use them.